 Choosing a Contractor

 You’ve decided to embark on your next remodeling project or construction of your new home.
 You’ve collected 3 (or more) bids from contractors.
-Now you must decide which contractor to choose.
+Now you must decide which general contractor to choose.
 It is best to not let price dictate your decision.
 Of course, price is a factor, but there are many other factors to consider.

 When remodeling or building a home, you must remember that a very personal relationship will begin to develop.
 This person is going to be in your home nearly every day.
 Given the size of your project it could be for months.
 You might want to ask yourself does this persons seem like someone you would like to work with.
 Do your personalities mesh well?
 It’s no fun trying to convey your thoughts and ideas to someone who is unwilling to listen or whose ego continues to get in the way.